Captain Swagger: Plot

-In war-torn France, 1917, American flying ace Hugh Drummond, known as “Captain Swagger” (played by Rod La Rocque), earns his nickname for his bold flying and brash demeanor as a member of the Lafayette Escadrille.
-During a fierce air battle, he downs the notorious German ace Baron Von Stahl (Ullrich Haupt) and risks his life to drag the enemy flier from the wreckage of his burning plane.
+In war-torn France, 1917, American flying ace Hugh Drummond, known as “Captain Swagger”, earns his nickname for his bold flying and brash demeanor as a member of the Lafayette Escadrille.
+During a fierce air battle, he downs the notorious German ace Baron Von Stahl and risks his life to drag the enemy flier from the wreckage of his burning plane.
 In a moment of mutual respect, Von Stahl, realizing his comrades are approaching, hands Drummond his Mauser pistol and allows him to escape safely.

-A decade later in 1928, Drummond lives in New York in a lavish studio apartment with his devoted wartime mechanic-turned-valet Jean (Victor Potel).
+A decade later in 1928, Drummond lives in New York in a lavish studio apartment with his devoted wartime mechanic-turned-valet Jean.
 The days of heroism are long past; now broke and desperate, Drummond faces eviction.
 When he rediscovers Von Stahl’s old Mauser pistol, he impulsively resolves to take from the world what he feels it owes him.

 His first attempt at robbery in Central Park results in an unexpected encounter.
-He holds up a Rolls-Royce occupied by drunken socialite Phil Poole (Richard Tucker) and struggling dancer Sue Arnold (Sue Carol), who is fending off Phil’s unwanted advances.
+He holds up a Rolls-Royce occupied by drunken socialite Phil Poole and struggling dancer Sue Arnold, who is fending off Phil’s unwanted advances.
 Taking pity on Sue, Drummond returns the wallet and allows Poole to leave.
 Sue, alone and unable to pay her rent, gratefully accepts Drummond’s offer to stay in his apartment while he and Jean sleep in a wrecked limousine in the park.

 The next day, Drummond attempts to pawn the Mauser pistol and unknowingly enters a pawnshop operated by Von Stahl, now the secret leader of a criminal gang using the shop as a front.
 Though Drummond doesn’t recognize him, Von Stahl is amused and secretly orders the pawnbroker to lend his former enemy $200, without revealing his identity.